WHU-USI3DV/SparseDC/README.md

 For color images, KITTI Raw dataset is also needed, which is available at the [KITTI Raw Website](http://www.cvlibs.net/datasets/kitti/raw_data.php).
 You can refer to [this script](https://github.com/youmi-zym/CompletionFormer/issues/8#issuecomment-1602302424) for data preparation.

+During testing, you can use [this script](https://github.com/placeforyiming/RAL_Non-Learning_DepthCompletion/blob/d7f7e7d3143262419fc646a451ed46dc585892a0/subsample_Lidar_val.py) to subsample depth maps, or you can directly download our processed data from [GoogleDrive](https://drive.google.com/file/d/1U-O6la4ttZYpN99gOUAB3_CmgTbICG4W/view?usp=drive_link).
+Then, put the test data in the data folder `kitti_depth/data_depth_selection/val_selection_cropped/`.

 The overall data directory is structured as follows:

 ```